Advantages of oral communication

 Oral communication involves many advantages.
 In a recent survey about communication it is clear that more than 55% of the executives choose this communication.
 The advantages of oral communication are as follows:

-- Time saving: When action is required to be taken immediately it is best to transmit a message orally.
-If the executives work load is high then they stop writhing and by oral instructions they complete their message transmission and released their work load and also it saves time.
+- Time-saving: When action is required to be taken immediately it is best to transmit a message orally.
+If the executive’s workload is high then they stop writing and by oral instructions, they complete their message transmission and released their workload and also it saves time.

 - Cost savings: Cost is involved in any communication.
 When the communication is needed within the organization and if it and is completed in orally, it has not needed any paper, pen or stamp or computer.
 So it saves the money of the organization.